Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Conclusions

 We thank J. Jussi Toppari, A. M. Berghuis, J. G\'{o}mez Rivas, T. Schwartz, and M. Balusubrahmaniyam for fruitful discussions.
-We also thank the Center for Scientific Computing (CSC-IT Center for Science) for generous computational resources.
+We also thank the Center for Scientific Computing (CSC-IT Center for Science) for generous computational resources, and Nino Runenberg for his assistance in running the simulations on these resources.